TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Jupiter.md

 This means that if we are able to `exploit` it, we can `pivote` to this user.

-Let's see what the script is doing:
+Let's see what is doing the script:

 <br />